AzumiDocs/azumidocs.github.io/docs/docs.md

 `/roll 8` (known as `eight` in the code) is a command that allows you to roll an eight-sided die.

-#### funcmds.py
+#### Fun Commands

-> `funcmds.py` is one of many cogs that are attached to Azumi.
+> `FunCommands` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `funcmds.py` cog is used for commands that are not supposed to be taken seriously, but as fun features.
+The Fun Commands cog is used for commands that are not supposed to be taken seriously, but as fun features.

 ##### Hug

 `/hug` is a command that allows you to hug another member of the server you use the command in, and sends a random GIF of a hug.

-#### mathcmds.py
+#### Math Commands

-> `mathcmds.py` is one of many cogs that are attached to Azumi.
+> `MathCommands` is one of many cogs that are attached to Azumi.
 It is subclassed from `commands.Cog` as stated in a blog article by AquaQuokka.
-The `mathcmds.py` cog is used for commands that calculate equations.
+The Math Commands cog is used for commands that calculate equations.

 ##### Math